RippeLab/ACDC-Microscopy/README.md

 4. Cell nuclei at the borders of the image or that displayed overexposure in individual channels were filtered out in R prior to further analysis (see Analysis section).

 # Analysis
-1. Individual channel images and Cellpose nuclear masks were used as input in R to quantify image features in regions corresponding to nuclear masks using the custom function quantNuclei_v01.R [4].
+1. Individual channel images and Cellpose nuclear masks were used as input in R to quantify image features in regions corresponding to nuclear masks using the custom function quantNuclei_v01.R [4] (see IF_Integrated_intensity_v5.R and padFISH_CXCL_Coexpression_analysis_v2.R).
-3. For padFISH-based co-expression analysis at the CXCL cluster: the padFISH_CXCL_Coexpression_analysis_v2.R script was first used to process padFISH data, then the Seurat_CXCL_CoExpression_v4.html script was used for the combined analysis with sequencing data.
+3. For padFISH-based co-expression analysis at the CXCL cluster: the padFISH_CXCL_Coexpression_analysis_v2.R script was first used to process padFISH data, then the Seurat_CXCL_CoExpression_v4.html script was used for the combined analysis with sequencing data (see Zenodo repository).
 4. For Immunostaining of NFkB/p65, we quantified the density distribution of the signal with IF_Integrated_intensity_v5.R script and the ratios of signal with the IF_CytoNucRatio_v2.R script.

 # References